14A-X-Proba/documentation/pull_request_template.md

 ## Issue ticket number and link

 ## Checklist before requesting a review
+- [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
-- [ ] If it is a core feature, I have added thorough tests.
+- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] New and existing unit tests pass locally with my changes.
-- [ ] Do we need to implement analytics?
+- [ ] I have made corresponding changes to the documentation
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update.
+- [ ] My changes generate no new warnings